AshutoshM29/cleanUI/README.md

 - Outline Buttons

-We have 4 types of Solid Buttons
+We have 4 types of Outline Buttons
     - Primary Button
     - Secondary Button
     - Success Button